How to Set up a Cryptocurrency Wallet in NZ

 Harry Satoshi

-Before you learn how to buy Bitcoin and other cryptocurrency in NZ, you first need to set up a cryptocurrency wallet for you to store your crypto assets in.
+Before you learn how to buy Bitcoin, Ethereum and other cryptocurrency in NZ, you first need to set up a crypto wallet for you to store your crypto assets in.

-In our simplified guide, we’ve outlined the key information all Kiwis should know about using Bitcoin, Ethereum and other cryptocurrency wallets in New Zealand.
+Below we’ve outlined the key information all Kiwis should know about using and setting up Bitcoin, Ethereum, and other cryptocurrency wallets in New Zealand.

 Related Guides: